Fall is a risky time for laminitis!

 - It involves your horse and his body naturally making more ACTH in the fall.
 It’s always a good idea to work directly with your horse’s Veterinarian for specifics, and how your horse’s individual ACTH level changes and needs to be managed.
 Managing laminitis risk is also more than just managing access to pasture and sugars, so be sure that you and your Vet are looking at the whole picture – bloodwork, exercise levels, previous incidences, lots of stuff.

 - More on laminitis risk factors can be found here in this page-turner, and signs of laminitis information can be found here in this peach of an article.

 ICE ICE ICE ICE ICE if you even suspect laminitis.

 The following comes from the Equine Cushing’s and Insulin Resistance Group, Inc, (ECIR) and outlines this mechanism.

-While it's true that regrowth of fall pastures and/or exposure to cold nights can raise the simple sugar and starch levels in grass, fall laminitis can, and often does, strike horses which had no trouble handling spring pastures and even many horses with no access to pasture at all.
+- While it’s true that regrowth of fall pastures and/or exposure to cold nights can raise the simple sugar and starch levels in the grass, fall laminitis can, and often does, strike horses that had no trouble handling spring pastures and even many horses with no access to pasture at all.

 About ECIR Group, Inc.